Azure/azure-service-operator/docs/eventhub/eventhub.md

 To view your created Eventhub resources, refer to the steps [here](viewresources.md)

-## Help

-1. If the secret for the Eventhub in k8s gets deleted accidentally, the reconcile for the parent eventhub is triggered and secret gets created again.
-2. If EventhubNamespace and Eventhub are deleted in Azure, then we need to delete the objects in k8s for the resources to be recreated.
-Reason being, if we apply the same manifest k8s does it recognise it as a change and the reconcile is not triggered.

 ## How would you use the Eventhub Operator from a real application